-Additional work will be undertaken to investigate the incorporation a large Eco-park within the Glendale area.
-This Eco-Park area has been shown as Special

-Study Area 2 and will support the connection to nature, offering opportunities for improved physical and mental health for residents and visitors alike.
+In addition, additional work will be undertaken to investigate the incorporation a large Eco-park within the Glendale area.
+This Eco-Park area has been shown as Special Study Area 2 and will support the connection to nature, offering opportunities for improved physical and mental health for residents and visitors alike.